danielmassita/2023-Mentoria-BSS/English/Class09.md

     - [ + -ing verb ] Spies reported seeing a build-up of soldiers.
     - [ + obj + adj ] He was reported missing in action.
     - The inquiry reports (= will officially make its results known) next week.
+- backlash
+  - a strong feeling among a group of people in reaction to a change or recent events in society or politics:
+    - the 60s backlash against bourgeois materialism
+    - the backlash against feminism
+- reprehend
+  - to express your strong official disapproval of someone or something:
+    - The agency was reprehended for taking on average two years to deal with complaints.
+    - There were those who reprehended the practice of wearing one's hair long.
 -

 ___